Writing Consultation Appointments

 Bio: Drew is a PhD student in Comparative Literature.
-His research focuses on philosophy, critical theory, and literary & film theory.
+His research focuses on philosophy, critical theory, literary & film theory, and digital media studies.
 He received his BA in Philosophy and English from UCLA in 2009 before going on to obtain his MA in Humanities (with an emphasis in Continental Philosophy) from the University of Chicago in 2011.
 Before returning to UCLA, he acquired his JD from the University of California Hastings College of the Law, where he worked as a tutor and a Senior Supervising Editor for UC Hasting’s Constitutional Law Quarterly.
 He currently serves on the editorial board for Press Start, an academic journal of video games studies.
 His favorite punctuation mark is the § (‘section sign’) because of the §ylistic §ophistication it lends to the organization of one’s writing.

-Writing Specialties: Academic Writing, Professional Writing, Humanities, Social Sciences, Fellowships/Grants, Application Documents, Article Manuscripts, Oral Presentations, Public Speaking, Qualitative Methods, Cultural Studies, Gender and Sexuality Studies, English Language Learners, Master’s Thesis
+Writing Specialties: Academic Writing, Application Documents, Writing Process, Humanities, Qualitative Methods, Style/Flow, Cultural Studies, Gender and Sexuality Studies, and Black Studies.